MEAG - MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH

 As the asset manager of Munich Re, MEAG focuses on long-term value-managed investments and integrates ESG aspects into investment analysis and decision-making with three main objectives: First, manage financial risks and opportunities related to ESG.
 Second, the consideration of principal adverse environmental and social impacts of MEAG’s investments.
 Third, support sustainability-related objectives of MEAG or its clients.
 To achieve these, MEAG applies, inter alia, investment-specific ESG analysis, exclusion criteria and active ownership.
 As signatory of the Principles for Responsible Investment, MEAG regularly discloses on its ESG approach.

-Forestry as an asset class offers unique opportunities to integrate ESG factors due to its direct interaction with natural ecosystems, biodiversity and local communities.
-Sustainability aspects are therefore of growing importance in forestry investments, as they can significantly influence the economic, environmental and social value of the assets.
-Beyond their sustainability contribution, forestry investments are attractive due to their potential for stable income and long term value appreciation.
+Forestry as an asset class offers opportunities to integrate sustainability-related factors (e.g., percentage of certified area, number of planted trees, adaptation of forests to a changing climate, carbon accounting) due to its direct interaction with natural ecosystems, biodiversity and local communities.
+Sustainability-related aspects are therefore of growing importance in forestry investments, as they can significantly influence the economic, environmental and social value of the assets.
+Beyond pursuing contribution to sustainability-related objectives, forestry investments are attractive due to their potential for stable income and long term value appreciation.
 In addition, forestry typically shows a low correlation with other asset classes, making it a valuable component for portfolio diversification.
 For institutional investors, forestry thus provides the opportunity to combine sustainability considerations with ongoing income and long term return potential.
-Sustainability is not only an inherent characteristic of the forestry asset class, but also an integral element of the investment strategy of the MEAG Sustainable Forestry Equity Fund.
-This is reflected in the fund’s classification under Article 9 of the EU Sustainable Finance Disclosure Regulation (SFDR), underlining the Munich Re Group’s commitment to sustainability and addressing the increasing demand for sustainable investment solutions among institutional investors.
+Sustainability as such is not only an inherent characteristic of the forestry asset class, but also an integral element of the investment strategy of the MEAG Sustainable Forestry Equity Fund (“MSFEF”).
+This is reflected in the fund’s investment strategy aiming to invest in taxonomy-aligned forestry activities by contributing to climate change adaptation.
+MSFEF discloses pursuant to Article 9 of the EU Sustainable Finance Disclosure Regulation (SFDR) and offers therefore sustainable investment solutions to institutional investors.
 The MEAG Sustainable Forestry Equity Fund is a closed end alternative investment fund established under Luxembourg law as a Reserved Alternative Investment Fund (RAIF).

 Latest Insights